World Heritage for the Flinders Ranges

 Download your copy of Flinders Ranges - pursuing the world heritage potential

 Over 600 million years old, the Flinders Ranges is one of Australia’s magnificent landscapes.
 This diverse landscape is world-renowned for its wealth of natural, cultural, historic and scenic values making it an iconic tourism destination with unparalleled visitor experiences.

-Pursuing World Heritage Listing for the Flinders Ranges provides an exciting opportunity to recognise this site on a global scale, to celebrate these outstanding values and create economic benefits for the region.
+Pursuing World Heritage Listing for parts of the Flinders Ranges provides an exciting opportunity to recognise this site on a global scale, to celebrate these outstanding values and create economic benefits for the region.

 Why pursue World Heritage Listing for the Flinders Ranges?

 The potential World Heritage value of the geology and palaeontology in the Flinders Ranges, and the associated opportunities for elevated tourism in the region have been highlighted in three recent State Government policy publications:

 - Nature Like Nowhere Else: Activating Nature-based Tourism in South Australia (Strategy and Action Plan) – recognises pursuing World Heritage Listing in the Flinders Ranges to capitalise on one of our great natural assets.